Peter-Vanderhyde/Minecraft-Manager/README.md

 ***Peter Vanderhyde, 2024***

 ## Description
 This is a Java Minecraft server manager that allows for basic control of the server being run on a host's machine by the host and others on the same network.
 If the host has multiple server worlds available on their machine, clients can select a world to run.
-It will even handle worlds that are different versions and running worlds in fabric.
+It will even handle worlds that are different versions or using fabric.

 ![Manager Window](Images/window.png)